abhishek-kumar-code/Redfish_Public/Specification.md

 The specific syntax of the subscription body is found in the Redfish Schema.

 On success, the "subscribe" action shall return with HTTP status 201 (CREATED) and the Location header in the response shall contain a URI giving the location of the newly created "subscription" resource.
-The body of the response, if any, shall contain a representation of the subscription resource.
+The body of the response, if any, shall contain a representation of the subscription resource conforming to the EventDestination schema.
 Sending an HTTP GET to the subscription resource shall return the configuration of the subscription.

 Clients begin receiving events once a subscription has been registered with the service and do not receive events retroactively.
 Historical events are not retained by the service.